 California Government Code Sections 54950-54962, commonly known as "The Brown Act," establish legal criteria and constraints for conducting meetings of public boards and councils.
-Details about the Brown Act and its applications to community college governing boards are included in Open and Public IV, available from the Community College League.
+Details about the Brown Act and its applications to community college governing boards are included in Open and Public IV, Second Edition, 2010, available online and from the League of California Cities.
 Board chairs should be familiar with all provisions of the Brown Act-the following highlights a few common issues.

 - Open and public deliberations.
 All meetings, except as provided in the Brown Act, must be open and public.
 A "meeting" is defined as a congregation of a majority of the board members (there are exceptions for attendance at social and ceremonial events, conferences, and community meetings).
 Developing a collective concurrence by any means of communication (including e-mail, phone calls, etc.) outside of a public meeting is prohibited. - Closed sessions.
 Closed sessions may be held only for specific purposes (most notably personnel, contracts negotiations and lawsuits), and discussion may address only those items. - Special and emergency meetings.
 Under certain circumstance, the board may call special and emergency meetings.
 Board chairs should be familiar with the criteria for and constraints on those meetings, when called. - Board meeting agendas.
 There are numerous requirements related to properly posting meeting notices and setting meeting agendas.
 The chair is responsible for the board adhering to the provision that the board may discuss only items that are on the agenda at meetings.
-(There are a few narrow exceptions-consult details in the publications listed above.) - Public participation.
+(There are a few narrow exceptions-consult legal references or counsel.)

+- Public participation.
 Public members have the right to speak on any board agenda item and on any topic, so long as the topic is within the subject matter jurisdiction of the board.
 The board may adopt policies that place reasonable limits on public participation.
 Board chairs should be familiar with and routinely enforce the board's regulations, particularly time limits.
 It may be helpful to ask the recording secretary to use a timing device that signals when time is up.
-Enforcing time limits only in difficult situations opens the board up to accusations of being unfair.

-- Maintaining proper decorum.
+Enforcing time limits only in difficult situations opens the board up to accusations of being unfair. - Maintaining proper decorum.
 The board has the right to remove persons from a meeting who willfully interrupt proceedings.
 The board should have policies that establish rules for decorum and the process for removing disruptive people.
 The chair should enforce those rules fairly and equitably. - Responding to public comment.
 While public members can talk about anything within the subject jurisdiction of the board, the board cannot act on or discuss items not on the agenda.
-The board may only respond briefly to public questions or comments not related to agenda items.
+The board may only respond briefly to public questions or comments, and the chair should monitor the responses.